WrestleMania 39 Full Match Card

 - Rey Mysterio vs. Dominik Mysterio

-- Raquel Rodriguez & Liv Morgan vs. Shotzi & Natalya vs. Ronda Rousey & Shayna Baszler vs. TBD – Women’s Fatal Four-Way Showcase
+- Ronda Rousey & Shayna Baszler vs. Natalya & Shotzi vs. Chelsea Green & Sonya Deville vs. Liv Morgan & Raquel Rodriguez – Fatal Four-Way Showcase Match

 CATCH-UP: Beth Phoenix responsible for Rhea Ripley in Judgement Day faction